maiavixen/FoxyGPT/README.md

 npm i
 ```

-- Compile the Typescript code (Doesn't work on Windows, see below for steps on Windows)
+- Transpile the Typescript code (Doesn't work on Windows, see below for steps on Windows)

 ```sh
 tsc